+er Observation Tool

+ntorir ng Teacher Please enter data in all gray boxes.

+rn: Evaluator :

+ool: Date:

-boxes.
-Intern: Evaluator: School: Date: Use numerical rating: 4 = Very Evident 3 = Evident 2 = Somewhat Evident 1 = Not Evident Indicator Rating Standard 1: Culture/Climate Dimension - The teacher 1.1 Fosters an environment that embraces all learners.
-1.3 Encourages learners to share their opinions without fear of negative coments from their peers.
+Use numerical rating: 4 = Very Evident 3 = Evident 2 = Somewhat Evident 1 = Not Evident Hereit Hereiter 1 = Not Evident 1 = Indica

+Flect

+bmit ersion

+Sur Nor

+Rating

+Standard 1: Culture/Climate Dimension - The teacher...

+1.1 Fosters an environment that embraces all learners.

+1.3 Encourages learners to share their opinions without fear of negative comments from their peers.
 1.4 Creates enthusiasm for the learning at hand.
-Standard 2: Learning Dimension - The teacher 2.1 Communicates clear explanations about the ac vities or tasks.
-2.2 Implements lessons and/or activities to in late learners to use ig an order thinking skills.
-2.3 Delivers lessons that are relative to be earners or aligne to the interests.
-2.4 Monitors learners' unitary in the content and or enquisition of skills.
-2.5 Adapts instruction and activities that meet indivital learner's needs.
+Standard 2 : Learning Dimension - The teacher 2.1 Communicates clear explanations about the activities or tasks.
+2.2 Implements lessons and/or activities that stimulate learners to use higher order thinking skills.
+2.3 Delivers lessons that are relatable to the learners or aligned to their interests.
+2.4 Monitors learners' understanding of the content and/or the acquisition of skills.
+2.5 Adapts instruction and/or activities that meet individual learner's needs.
 2.6 Provides learners with purposeful feedback about their progress and/or needs.
-Standard 3: Essentials Dimension - The teacher 3.1 Delivers and/or facilitates the lesson with knowledge and confidence.
+Standard 3 : Essentials Dimension - The teacher 3.1 Delivers and/or facilitates the lesson with knowledge and confidence.
 3.2 Communicates and upholds high expectations for learners' behaviors to maximize their learning and well-being.
 3.3 Facilitates use of resources that support learners' needs.
+3.4 Implements instructional strategies that actively engage learners.
+3.5 Manages the learning time in an efficient and optimal manner.
+Standard 4: Agency Dimension - The teacher 4.1 Empowers learners to be responsible for the learning at hand